I knew I was destined to be a writer. But real writers don’t write sex toy review blogs. Or do they?

 Then what is?
 What is success, to me?

 Success does not have an industry or an entrance exam.
 Success is being awesome at what you do.
 Success is being trusted, having people look to you for advice.
 Success is doing what you love and getting paid for it.
+Success is your father telling you he admires your business model, your mother saying she loves reading your posts.

 If you wrote something for which someone sent you a check, if you cashed the check and it didn’t bounce, and if you then paid the light bill with the money, I consider you talented.